 Tarping your roof

-Once you’ve had a look around your roof and found where you need to cover up a leak or problem, it’s time to get your tarp and make a start tarping up your roof.
-Here’s what you will need:-
+Once you’ve inspected your roof and found where you need to cover up the leak or problem, here’s what you will need to commence tarping your roof:

 - A tarp (obviously) the thicker and heavier the better